In-Home Pet Euthanasia in Los Angeles

 3. Peaceful Passing

-Once your pet is fully asleep, a second injection is administered to help them pass peacefully.
+Once your pet is fully asleep, a second injection is administered to quickly and gently stop their heart.
 This medication is painless and usually works almost instantly, allowing them to transition while resting comfortably and surrounded by love.

 4. Aftercare

-You can take some time to say goodbye.
+You will have as much time as you need to say goodbye.
 If you’ve chosen aftercare through Eternal Memories, I will gently transport your pet and coordinate the cremation process.
-You’re also welcome to make your own aftercare arrangements if you prefer.
+You are also welcome to make your own aftercare arrangements if you prefer.

 FAQ